Transforming Workplace Wellness: The Power of On-Site Clinics with Eden Health

 Onsite Clinics are Good for Business

+Employer onsite health clinics serve as a testament to a company’s commitment to the well-being of its workforce.
 Considered one of the most popular additional benefits by employees, onsite clinics demonstrate an advanced investment in employee wellness.
 As a result, they can help you retain your most talented individuals.
-This low cost, high quality healthcare is a telltale sign that you care about your staff.
-Plus, low employee turnover rates save you money in the long run.
+This low-cost, high-quality healthcare is a telltale sign that you care about your staff.
+Plus, these programs are a beacon in the community, signifying your dedication not just to your employees, but to the larger health care landscape as well.
+Low employee turnover rates save you money in the long run.

 Onsite clinics can also help you increase workplace productivity, as your employees can get quick medical fixes without leaving the worksite.
 Employees spend less time away from the office, as they are no longer traveling to doctor’s offices or waiting for outside treatment.

-Workplace clinics drive employee and company savings, as corporate clinic services reduce loss in annual profits by ensuring employees have easier access to services.
+Workplace clinics drive employee and company savings and serve as a beneficial program for both.
+The corporate clinic services reduce loss in annual profits by ensuring employees have easier access to services.
 For instance, employees who don’t have onsite clinic access may visit the local ER or urgent care for minor services, raising out-of-pocket expenses and wait times.